NEWS

 What are we working on right now:

-- We develop the editorial platform E-LAUTE (host Austrian National Library, =ÖNB), which first steps will be published in autumn 2024:
+- We are developing the editorial platform E-LAUTE (host Austrian National Library, =ÖNB), which will be published in its initial phase in 2025:

 - We are editing 1700 pages of tablature music, searching for concordances and preparing synoptic views.
 Together with TabMEI Group and Laurent Pugin (Verovio) we are preparing the new version of MEI with lute tablatures (MEI 5.1.).